getaroom/chef-couchbase/README.md

 Roadmap
 =======

-* Sometimes couchbase doesn't come up right away, so we need to add some retries in couchbase_node otherwise we get ECONNREFUSED
 * Many of the heavyweight resources/providers need to be moved to LWRPs.
-* The spec tests are currently broken.

 If you have time to work on these things or to improve the cookbook in other ways, please submit a pull request.